guodonglai/DE1-Soc-DMA/DMA_SW/project-sw-dma-single-loop/README.md

-DMA transfer using dma_single mutiple times to handle large data By far, we have tested 50000 x 2048 words of data and the data rate is approximately 2.841 x 10 ^7 byte/sec.
+DMA transfer using dma_single mutiple times to handle large data By far, we have tested 50000 x 2048 words (410 MB) of data and the data rate is approximately 2.841 x 10 ^7 byte/sec.
 However, there is always a mismatch for the for time we run this test.
 When we run the test again, the mismatch disappeared automatically and we conclude that it might be because of the timing issue inside the verilog logic where two fifos are communicating with each other.
+The largest amount of memory we can allocate in user mode is also a limiting factor for DMA data transfer.
+We cannot allocate more ethan 500 MB data.